colav-playground/redalyc/README.md

 and git: https://git-scm.com/downloads

-Then opens the Anaconda prompt and execute the previous commands
+Then opens the Anaconda command-prompt and execute the previous commands

 TODO: